-Pain Medicine Specialists play a vital role in both pain research and education.
-This includes the education of medical students, nurses, allied healthcare professionals and other doctors in the up to date management of pain through both local and national initiatives (such as the ePain educational platform).7
+Pain Specialists play a vital role in both pain research and education.
+This includes the education of medical students, nurses, allied healthcare professionals and other doctors in the up to date management of pain through both local and national initiatives (such as the ePain educational platform).

-Pain Medicine Specialists provide the important link between basic science research and the translation of this into clinical care.
+Specialists in pain medicine provide the important link between basic science research and the translation of this into clinical care.